playbenny/benny_manual/docs/sidebar.md

 ![audio scope](assets/screenshots/sidebar_scope_audio.png)

 Audio blocks have a scope for each output.
 The scrollwheel (or dragging up and down) lets you zoom these scopes.
-Red shows values that go outside the normal ranges (though there is no clipping on connections between blocks)
+Red shows values that go outside the normal ranges (though there is no clipping on connections between blocks).

 ![midi scope](assets/screenshots/sidebar_scope_midi.png)